EmmalineSheahan/Ceolacanth/README.md

 # Ceolacanth
-Using ecological niche modeling to predict suitable habitat
+Using ecological niche modeling to predict suitable habitat for coelacanths